bicycleblue/gmailme/README.md

 * -n/--nope is for development and testing.
 It tells the script to do all the work to create a message to send, but not to send the email.
 * -g/--gmail_file lets you specify where to find the JSON file with gmail information as described above.

+gmail drops a logfile with information in the current directory.
+If it detects it is being run by cron it will put it in the home directory of the user whose cron kicked it off.
+The logfiles will be named by self.name, set this in your subclass' __init__.

 # writing new scripts
 gmailme is written with Python 3, intended for running on my Raspberry Pi.
 It should probably work on other *nix systems without any problems as long as you have the approrpriate python modules installed.